Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 Subject to the Content Policy and Terms of OpenAI DALL·E, you own the images you create with the AI-Assistant (DALL·E), including the right to reprint, sell, and merchandise.
 Source:  https://help.openai.com/en/articles/6425277-can-i-sell-images-i-create-with-dall-e

+## How do translations work?
+OpenAI's service supports over 86 languages, offering some of the most accurate and high-quality translations available worldwide.
+Additionally, you can provide specific terms or translation guidelines to tailor the translation process to your needs.